 Monthly costs for a Beagle range from $105 to $208.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Beagle expensive to own compared to other cats?
+Is a Beagle expensive to own compared to other dogs?

 Beagles are less expensive than average to own.
 A typical dog costs around $2,800 per year, while beagles at $1,260–$2,496/year cost less due to their small size, generally good health, and low-maintenance needs.